 The most common cause of turnover from 1999-2009 has been leaving for another government office, either elected or appointed at the federal, state or local level, amounting to nearly thirty-nine percent (39 %) of all cases of turnover.
 The second most common cause of turnover was no longer seeking office/retirement, which amounted to twenty-two percent (22%) of all instances of turnover.3 Losing a primary or general election is only the third most common cause of turnover, at nineteen percent (19%) of all cases of turnover.
-Turnover due to ethical lapses or criminal misconduct was the fourth most common cause of turnover such as redistricting and death each amounted to six percent (6%) and five percent (5%) of the incidents, respectively.
+Turnover due to ethical lapses or criminal misconduct was the fourth most common cause of turnover, at ten percent (10%) of cases.
+Other reasons for turnover such as redistricting and death each amounted to six percent (6%) and five percent (5%) of the incidents, respectively.